Shari Woodbury, U.U. Minister

 I have a strong affinity for both music and poetry.
 I have always been a singer and also dabble in song-writing.
 For the curious, here are scores of a few simple pieces I have written for use in church life (click the hotlinked blue text to open up a pdf):

-• Coming Home - written for use as a chalice song in worship (click the triangle play button to hear it sung; piano accompaniment written and played by Dr. Yuki Kumamoto)
+• Coming Home - written for use as a chalice song in worship (click the triangle play button to hear it sung; piano accompaniment written and played by Dr. Yuki Kumamoto) Now available via Sing Out Love, the new virtual hymnal.

 • Full of Love - a simple chant with 3-part harmony for worship or groups, co-written with 2 others at AUUMM conference (audio at right, again with accompaniment improvised by Dr. Yuki Kumamoto; and there's a lovely performance by one church choir here).